 Issuer

 The name of the signer of the EII DCCKICA Certificate.
-This will consist of the Country (C), Organisation Name (O) which will be DCC and a Common Name (CN) which will be Root DCCKICA (as defined in the Root DCCKICA Certificate certificate profile).
+This will consist of the Country (C), Organisation Name (O) which will be DCC and a Common Name (CN) which will be Root DCCKICA (as defined in the Root DCCKICA Certificate profile).

 Validity